Jonathan D. Moreno

 Jonathan D. Moreno (born June 11, 1952) is an American philosopher and historian who specializes in the intersection of bioethics, culture, science, and national security, and has published seminal works on the history, sociology and politics of biology and medicine.
 He is an elected member of the National Academy of Medicine.

-Moreno is the David and Lyn Silfen University Professor at the University of Pennsylvania, where he is also professor of medical ethics and health policy, of history and sociology of science, and of philosophy.
+Moreno is the David and Lyn Silfen University Professor Emeritus at the University of Pennsylvania, where he was also a faculty affiliate of the Center for Neuroscience and Society, the Warren Center for Network and Data Sciences, and the Center for Ethics and the Rule of Law.
+Before going emeritus, he was also a professor of medical ethics and health policy, of history and sociology of science, and of philosophy.

 Early life and education

 Jonathan D. Moreno was born and grew up in New York's Hudson Valley.
 His father, Jacob Levy Moreno, was a psychiatrist and the pioneer of psychodrama and sociometry, the precursor of social network theory.
 His mother was psychotherapist Zerka T. Moreno.
 Both of his parents emigrated to the United States from Europe before World War II.

 Moreno attended Hofstra University where he earned a B.A. in philosophy and psychology with highest honors in 1973.
 From 1973 to 1975 he was a graduate student in the philosophy doctoral program in the CUNY Graduate Center and completed his Ph.D. in philosophy at Washington University in St. Louis in 1977.
 Moreno's doctoral dissertation traced the development of a distinctly American semiotic tradition from Charles Sanders Peirce to Nelson Goodman.
 His dissertation director was Richard S. Rudner, the longtime editor of the Journal of the Philosophy of Science.